-- Maintenance Guide (86 A1 46PX), provides the description of the system hardware components and the instructions for their installation and/or replacement.
+- Site Preparation for Rack Systems (86 A1 30PX), details the environmental and electrical characteristics of the site where the rack must be installed. - Rack Service Guide (86 A1 20PX), includes the description of the supported drawers and the procedures to install and remove them.
+This guide is addressed to people trained to perform service tasks on the system. - Maintenance Guide (86 A1 43PX), provides the description of the system hardware components and the instructions for their installation and/or replacement.
 A section is dedicated to the SCSI cables description and connection.
 The spare part list is also included.
 Moreover, this guide provides information about the system initialization process, system firmware and configuration variables, and the system features in terms of reliability, availability and serviceability (RAS).
 It includes also information about the maintenance tools provided with the system for diagnostic purposes, such as online and offline tests, system status indicators (tracing and error codes), remote maintenance.
-This guide is addressed to people trained to perform service tasks on the system. - AIX 4.3 Installation Guide (86 A2 43GX), provides detailed instructions for the AIX installation. - AIX 4.3 System Management Guide: Operating System and Devices (86 A2 99HX), explains the use of the System Management Interface Tool (SMIT) program.
+This guide is addressed to people trained to perform service tasks on the system.

-- Disks and Tapes Configuration Information (86 A1 88GX), describes the setting of addresses and switches for both disk and tape drives.
-It also includes information on CD-ROM drive settings. - Terminals and Printers Configuration Guide (86 A1 22WE), describes how to configure terminals, printers and LAN terminal concentrators. - Terminals and Printers Connections (86 A1 86GX), describes how to connect a terminal or a printer that is not supplied with the system. - AIX Problem Solving Guide and Reference (86 A2 32JX), provides information to help investigate, define and fix problems with the operating system installed on the system.
-In particular, the system dump facility and the error log identifiers are described in this guide. - AIX Messages Guide and Reference (86 A2 33JX), provides procedures to help investigate the causes of an error message and how to recover from that error. - RSF Field Guide (86 A7 96AQ), describes the remote service facilities. - Bull ESCALA PowerCluster & HA Solutions Setup Guide (86 A2 79HX), describes how to set up PowerCluster and High Availability solutions; it discuss both the hardware and software aspects.
+- AIX 4.3 Installation Guide (86 A2 43GX), provides detailed instructions for the AIX installation. - AIX 4.3 System Management Guide: Operating System and Devices (86 A2 99HX), explains the use of the System Management Interface Tool (SMIT) program. - Disks and Tapes Configuration Information (86 A1 88GX), describes the setting of addresses and switches for both disk and tape drives.
+It also includes information on CD-ROM drive settings. - Terminals and Printers Configuration Guide (86 A1 22WE), describes how to configure terminals, printers and LAN terminal concentrators. - AIX Problem Solving Guide and Reference (86 A2 32JX), provides information to help you investigate and fix problems with the operating system installed on the system.
+In particular the system dump facility and the error log identifiers are described in this guide. - AIX Messages Guide and Reference (86 A2 33JX), provides procedures to help you investigate the causes of an error message and how to recover from that error. - RSF Field Guide (86 A7 96AQ), describes the remote service facilities. - Bull ESCALA PowerCluster & HA Solutions Setup Guide (86 A2 79HX), describes how to set up PowerCluster and High Availability solutions; it discusses both the hardware and software aspects.

-In addition, if at least one disk expansion unit is connected to the base unit, the relevant information can be found in the disk expansion unit specific documentation.
+In addition, if a PCI expansion drawer is connected to the CPU drawer, the relevant information can be found in the PCI Expansion drawer specific documentation.

-- Disk Expansion Unit Quick Set Up (86 A1 12PX), contains the step by step hardware procedures for a quick set up of the disk expansion unit. - Using the Disk Expansion Unit (86 A1 16PX), contains information about the disk expansion unit operability, features and upgrading. - Disk Expansion Unit Service Guide (86 A1 13PX), provides the description of the disk expansion unit hardware components, instructions for their installation and/or replacement and information about SCSI cables.
+- PCI Expansion Drawer Quick Set Up (86 A1 32PX), contains the step by step hardware procedures for a quick set up of the PCI expansion drawer. - PCI Expansion Drawer Service Guide (86 A1 33PX), provides the description of the PCI expansion drawer hardware components and the instructions for their removal and installation.
 This guide is addressed to people trained to perform service tasks on the system.